 Bergen-Belsen Survivors Association of Montreal Fonds

 At the initiative of Josef Rosensaft a meeting was held in New York in December 1961 of Bergen-Belsen concentration camp survivors.
 It was decided at that time that a World Federation of Bergen-Belsen survivors would be formed with associations in all cities where there were numbers of survivors present.
 As a result, in early 1962, an association was formed in Montreal with Paul Trepman as president.
 The aims of the Association were as follows:A. Making sure that neither the world nor the Jews ever forgot the Holocaust;B. Wage a continuous fight against Neo-Nazi groups and organizations;C. Offer brotherly aid to former Bergen-Belsen inmates who are in need;D. Keep alive the heroic and rich Bergen-Belsen tradition.
 The association met a number of times a year, although the main focus was the Liberation Rally, which took place on or around April 15th, the anniversary of the date that the Bergen-Belsen camp was liberated by the armed forces.
 Some of the other activities of the association were the erection of a monument in a local Jewish cemetery, and a trip back to Bergen-Belsen on the 25th anniversary of the liberation.
-Some privacy restrictions may apply.
-Some copyright restrictions may apply.
 Consists of mainly textual records of association activities such as membership lists, anniversary gatherings, etc. Includes correspondence and scrapbooks.

 - EHRI